unisonweb/unisonweb-org/src/data/docs/refactoring.md

 ```
 ### A partially completed refactoring isn't a broken codebase

 When you have a partially completed refactoring, it's no big deal.
-Your codebase isn't broken, and you can still run all your code, introduce new definitions, whatever:
+Your codebase isn't broken, and you can still run all your code, add new code, etc.:

 ```unison
 someOtherDefinition = -92